Ataur Rahman Mazumder

-Ataur Rahman Mazumder (20 December 1911 – 1998), was an Indian freedom fighter, community leader, and patriarch of the Mazumder lineage in Silchar, fondly known as Tomru Miya—lived a life of service, resilience, and devotion.
-From his early role in India’s independence movement to his enduring influence on family and society, his story reflects the spirit of a generation that shaped the Barak Valley's cultural and historical identity.
+Ataur Rahman Mazumder (20 December, 1911 – 10 February, 1998), was an Indian freedom fighter, community leader, and patriarch of the Mazumder lineage in Silchar, locally known as Tomru Miya.
+He participated in the Indian independence movement and later held a role within his family and local community in the Barak Valley region.

-Early life
+Early life and ancestry

 Ataur Rahman Mazumder was born in the Silchar region of undivided India, to Abdul Matlib Mazumder and Amira Bibi.
 His father, a cultivator by profession, was the son of Mujefor Ali Mazumder, who held the title of Mirashdar under the Kachari King.
-Abdul Matlib Mazumder had two wives: Amira Bibi and Khushbeda Bibi.
-While detailed records of Mujefor Ali Mazumder’s life remain scarce, Abdul Matlib is believed to have died in 1951.
+Abdul Matlib is believed to have died in 1951.

-The ancestors of Ataur Rahman Mazumder held the position zamindari under the Kachari Kings.
+The ancestors of Ataur Rahman Mazumder held the position of zamindari under the Kachari Kings.
 These landholders cultivated their own land and occasionally leased portions to ryots (tenant farmers).
 While Ataur Rahman himself did not oversee the ryots, it is plausible that his forebears did.

 The possession of the Mazumder title suggests that Mujefor Ali Mazumder and his ancestors were financially capable of purchasing a designation valued at approximately Rs.
-180,000 in today’s currency (Rs.
+180,000 in today's currency (Rs.
 75 at the time).

 Work and later life

 1920s

-According to his eldest son, Sultan Ahmed Mazumder, Ataur Rahman Mazumder began his career as a textile businessman, frequently traveling to Calcutta to buy and sell garments.
-He was deeply involved in India’s freedom struggle and actively participated in movements led by Indian National Congress leaders.
+Ataur Rahman Mazumder began his career as a textile businessman, frequently traveling to Calcutta to buy and sell garments.
+He was deeply involved in India's freedom struggle and actively participated in movements led by Indian National Congress leaders.
 He remained a committed member of the Congress party both before and after independence.

-In recognition of his activism, Ataur Rahman was imprisoned for seven months—from 15 November 1921 to 4 June 1922—alongside Mahendranath Suklabaidya (Ex-MLA, Dholai) for participating in Mahatma Gandhi’s Non-Cooperation Movement.
+Due to his participation in Mahatma Gandhi’s Non-Cooperation Movement, Ataur Rahman was imprisoned for seven months due to his activism, from 15 November 1921 to 4 June 1922.